'Advance Australia Fair II'

-We acknowledge and honour the contribution of Judith Durham AO and Kutcha Edwards in their pioneering work of 2006 ‘Lyric for contemporary Australia’.
+We acknowledge and honour the contribution of Judith Durham AO and Kutcha Edwards in their pioneering work of 2006 and 2009 ‘Lyric for contemporary Australia’.
 This commenced the movement in Australia for a new National Anthem.

 Historical Links to the Old Song

 Historical links to the traditional song are achieved by the familiar lyrics of Verse 1 and in the new Verses 2 & 3 by the music and refrain.
 All three verses are anchored with the traditional refrain concluding with Advance Australia Fair”.
 The new lines have been written as the song was first written by Peter Dodds McCormick in 1878 using the ‘Ballad Stanza’ format.
 A Ballad Stanza is a four-line stanza, known as a quatrain, most often found in the folk ballad.
 In this form, usually only the second and fourth lines rhyme in an a/b/c/b pattern.

 The New Proposed Lyrics – Verse by Verse

 Use of the word ‘one’ in combination with the phrase ‘Australians all’ celebrates strength in our unity in diversity and our inclusiveness as a multi-cultural a society, something in which we can truly rejoice.
 It says who we are in spirit and at our core and sets the key themes for the Verses 2 and 3 which follow.